 How to Create the Modern Business Plan for Your Startup

-No one starts a business because he is excited to spend time staring into his laptop, pounding out a business plan.
+No one starts a business because they are excited to spend time staring into their laptop, pounding out a business plan.
 Few, if any, entrepreneurs daydream about their plans and think, "This would look great in two dimensions of black and white type."

 And yet entrepreneurs who complete a business plan are 21% more likely to grow their businesses, and are twice as likely to secure investment capital and/or loans.